-Give your taste buds a whirr with mouth watering cuisine and delectable wines on this eight night trip.
+Give your taste buds a whirr with mouth watering cuisine and delectable wines on this eight-night trip.
 When you’re done with city slicking in Cape Town, get back to nature in a traditional farmhouse before making for the nature trails of the Constantia Valley.
 With numerous attractive terrains – pristine beaches, rolling vineyards to its very own rugged mountain – Cape Town is worthy of being on a mailcard.
 Allow us to introduce you to this diverse city and its surroundings during our luxury vacation away with a focus on that mouth-watering fare South Africa is famed for… Stomach rumbling?

 This wouldn’t be a gourmet trip without sampling the city’s surrounding waters, and where better to taste the catch of the day than the hotel’s signature foodie haunt – Signal Restaurant.
-Leave Cape Grace with a bang in the reliable hands of executive Chef, Malika van Reenen.
-He’ll whip up a gourmet dish for you as well as your fellow international travelers, whom descend to the restaurant to grab a sample of his to-die-for food.
+Leave Cape Grace with a bang in the reliable hands of Executive Chef, Malika van Reenen.
+He’ll whip up a gourmet dish for you as well as your fellow international travelers, who descend to the restaurant to grab a sample of his to-die-for food.
 Ingredients are sourced locally, whether they come from the waters directly outside, or the local farmers.

 A breath of fresh air

 Next, you’ll be whisked up to the wine lands in the Drakenstein Valley to hole up for two nights in an authentic Cape Dutch farmhouse estate from the 17th century.
 Babylonstoren, although it’s still first and foremost a working farm, has transformed itself into a contemporary home-away-from-home, where nature, health and simplicity are at the hotel’s core.